shrutikasinha/multi-step-form/README.md

 3. Update translation keys in `src/i18n/config.ts`
 4. Update form slice in `src/store/slices/formSlice.ts`

-## 📄 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 💡 Tips

 1. **Form Validation**: Customize validation rules in each step component